barefootstache/minds-limitlezz/README.md

 Simple auto scroller that can be altered from the default `100ms` and `25px` scroll speed.

+Can start and stop it with SPACE key after activating hotkeys.
+Make sure to deactivate before typing.

 ### Newsfeed

 - Removes boosted content
 - Removes content on the right
 - Expands the feed to fill the whole page
 - Can hide reminded content
-- Can hide embeded content
+- Can hide embedded content

 ### User Account Gallery Grid View